 Thune and Well-Strand (2005) define IHEIs as strategies undertaken by HEIs to expand higher education provision and ideas across national boundaries.
-Citing Porter (1990), Thune & Well-Strand defined IHEIs as a process by which training, conducting of research and the reaching-out functions of a higher education institution become globally and cross-culturally compatible ??Porter, 1990).
-The most used definition of the IHEIs is that it is the process of integrating an international and intercultural dimension into the functions of the institution that include training, knowledge creation and reach-out ??Knight, 1994 ??
-Knight 2005; Knight & De Wit, 1997; However, Hawawini (2011) challenges Knight et al.'s definition as being narrow in its approach, he notes that IHEIs should not just aspire to infuse an international dimension into the teaching, research and service functions of the institution but rather it should seek to integrate the institution into the emerging global knowledge and learning network.
+Citing Porter (1990), Thune & Well-Strand defined IHEIs as a process by which training, conducting of research and the reaching-out functions of a higher education institution become globally and cross-culturally compatible (Porter, 1990).
+The most used definition of the IHEIs is that it is the process of integrating an international and intercultural dimension into the functions of the institution that include training, knowledge creation and reach-out (Knight, 1994, Knight 2005; Knight & De Wit, 1997; Knight & Sehoole, 2013).
+However, Hawawini (2011) challenges Knight et al.'s definition as being narrow in its approach, he notes that IHEIs should not just aspire to infuse an international dimension into the teaching, research and service functions of the institution but rather it should seek to integrate the institution into the emerging global knowledge and learning network.
 Hawawini therefore posits that, IHEIs is the process of integrating the institution and its key stakeholders-its students, faculty, and staff-into a globalizing world.
 Altbach and Knight (2007) suggest IHEIs includes policies and practices undertaken by academic systems and institutions and even individuals to cope with the global academic environment.
-These policies and programs are designed by top management team of the HEI.
-Tandaki and Tremewan (2013) note that IHEIs can be understood as describing administrative university projects that relate to international flows of people, ideas and resources.
-The IHEIs is taken to be an emergent political project that is imagined, discussed and acted out by HEI administrators to each other as well as agents in and beyond the HEI; meaning that the rationale to internationalize does not emanate from the university alone but is also from other external parties.
+These policies and programs are designed by management team of the HEI.
+Tandaki and Tremewan (2013) note that IHEIs can be understood as describing administrative university projects that relate international flows of people, ideas and resources.
+The IHEIs is taken to be an emergent political project that is imagined, discussed and acted out by HEI administrators to each other as well as agents in and beyond the HEI: meaning that the rationale to internationalize does not emanate from the university alone but is also from other external parties.

-The rest of this paper is structured as follows; the next section explores the theories that could underpin the study of IHEIs and explain it in relation with the variables; management team international orientation, 48 collaboration, dynamic capabilities and ICT b) Network Theory
+The rest of this paper is structured as follows; the next section explores the theories that could underpin the study of IHEIs and explain it in relation with the variables; management team international orientation, collaboration, dynamic capabilities and ICT usage.
+Literature then follows propositions for the relationships (hypotheses) that could be explored.
+Variable measurements are suggested although not in so much detail and ends with the conclusion and recommendation for future research.